 Some low-level liquid wastes from reprocessing plants are discharged to the sea.
 These include radionuclides which are distinctive, notably technetium-99 (sometimes used as a tracer in environmental studies), and this can be discerned many hundred kilometres away.
 However, such discharges are regulated and controlled, and the maximum radiation dose anyone receives from them is a small fraction of natural background radiation.

 Nuclear power stations and reprocessing plants release small quantities of radioactive gases (e.g. krypton-85 and xenon-133) and trace amounts of iodine-131 to the atmosphere.
 However, krypton-85 and xenon-133 are chemically inert, and all three gases have short half-lives, and the radioactivity in the emissions is diminished by delaying their release.
 The net effect is too small to warrant consideration in any life-cycle analysis.
 A little tritium is also produced but regulators do not consider its release to be significant.

 - Class A waste has the lowest radioactivity level and decays to background level after about 100 years.
 It accounts for about 99% of the volume of LLW generated in the USA and includes slightly contaminated paper products, clothing, rags, mops, equipment and tools, as well as depleted uranium.

 It is noteworthy that coal burning produces some 280 million tonnes of ash per year, most of it containing low levels of natural radionuclides3.
 Some of this could be classified as LLW.
-It is simply buried.
-(See also page on Naturally-Occurring Radioactive Materials.)
+It is simply buried (see also information page on Naturally-Occurring Radioactive Materials).

 Costs of radioactive waste management

 Financial provisions are made for managing all kinds of civilian radioactive waste.
 The cost of managing and disposing of nuclear power plant wastes represents about 5% of the total cost of the electricity generated.

-Most nuclear utilities are required by governments to put aside a levy (e.g. 0.1 cents per kilowatt hour in the USA to 2014, 0.14 ¢/kWh in France) to provide for management and disposal of their wastes (see Appendix 4: National Funding).
-So far some US$ 35 billion has been accumulated in the US waste fund from electricity consumers, including some interest.
+Most nuclear utilities are required by governments to put aside a levy (e.g. 0.1 cents per kilowatt hour in the USA to 2014, 0.14 ¢/kWh in France) to provide for management and disposal of their wastes (see also appendix on National Funding).
+So far some US$ 40 billion has been accumulated in the US waste fund from electricity consumers, including some interest.